 In the course of the workshop, we will facilitate reflection sessions to help you clarify the current state of your organisation and define the gap between where you are today and where you need to be.
 As you complete this organisational problem solving loop, we’ll engage you into thinking about your personal leadership habits and practices, what you have done as the leader to help your organisation make business improvements, and what your individual “gaps” are that need to be closed.

-Lean – current state vs. desired state
+- Lean – current state vs. desired state

-The key elements of the lean transformation
+- The key elements of the lean transformation

-Aligning Purpose-Process-People and the scientific method of PDCA to build the culture of continuous improvement
+- Aligning Purpose-Process-People and the scientific method of PDCA to build the culture of continuous improvement

-The creation of value
+- The creation of value

-Fostering organisational change through manager-employee dialogue
+- Fostering organisational change through manager-employee dialogue

-Collaborative learning through continuous problem solving
+- Collaborative learning through continuous problem solving

 Who Should Attend?

-Those who should attend this workshop include: Senior leaders and line managers with some experience in lean transformations who are ready to move from the Tool Age to the development of a problem solving culture.
+Senior leaders and line managers with some experience in lean transformations who are ready to move from the ‘Tool Age’ to developing a problem solving culture.